 The best type of roofing material for your home in Eastpointe will depend on things like your budget and how often you're willing to do maintenance.

-Metal costs more but is more durable, while asphalt will be cheaper up front but won't last as long.
+Metal is more expensive but is more durable, while asphalt will be cheaper up front but will require more maintenance.
 Wood roofs have better insulation than many other materials, which can be very beneficial in the winter.

 Some roof replacement costs may be covered by your home insurance if you use one of your insurance company's preferred contractors (if it has any).
-It may be easier to get costs covered if the damage is due to a covered weather event such as an ice storm.
+It may be easier to get replacement or repair costs covered if the damage is due to a covered weather event such as an ice storm.
 You should reach out to your home insurance company to find out if either of these situations are applicable to you.